 Have you gotten into trouble with the law, and need a drug and alcohol assessment to help you understand what kind of treatment you need?
 AOD assessments are a common part of the judicial system and often the first requirement once you’ve gotten into some kind of trouble.
 We are able to provide AOD assessments and treatment planning to those who have these documents mandated, or if you simply feel like you’d like to hear from a professional what type of treatment is expected for best possible outcomes.

 Chemical Dependency Counseling

-12 Step Meetings (AA) are about self-help and support.
-They don’t convince you that a certain pill or diet will take care of your addiction issues.
+Support meetings are all about self-help and building a strong sober support community.
 They introduce you to principles that will help you to prioritize your recovery every day, all on your own.
-Twelve-step meetings are a great complement to MAT programs.
-Twelve-step meetings give you a place to vent since you can no longer find stress relief through drugs and alcohol.
-Meetings can help you make new friends and meet new people who are also living without abusing any illicit substances.
+Twelve-step meetings are a great complement to any and all MAT programs, however group meetings are not recommended for all.
+Support meetings can give you a place to talk through what’s on your mind to people who have been there and can help you make new friends and meet new people who are also living the same, new lifestyle as you.

 North Dayton Addiction and Recovery Services offers everything one needs to recover from alcohol use disorder.
 Our program is private, comfortable and confidential, and we offer outpatient treatment with telemedicine services available.
 If you feel as though you would benefit from reducing your alcohol consumption, or want to become abstinent from alcohol, give us a call to learn about our treatment options and what is right for you.
 Please check out our blog section for more specific dialogue on our non-traditional treatment approaches that offer an alternative to inpatient detox, abstinence & AA.